wgslr/getting-started/README.md

 From every *OpenID* provider you will get a pair of `(app_id, app_secret)`.
 We prepared an [example config](bin/config/auth.conf.example) for you, where you need to replace those values.

-After creating your onw `auth.conf` file you need to add a line in `volumes` section in your `docker-compose-onezone.yml`.
+After creating your own `auth.conf` file you need to add a line in `volumes` section in your `docker-compose-onezone.yml`.
 Here is en example:

 ```
 services: